Elena' s AI Blog

 Humans want control and visibility, especially for business-critical processes.
 We won’t just trust AI agents to handle everything without transparency.

 Most importantly: AI doesn’t replace the need for software platforms—it changes what those platforms need to do.
+SaaS represents a software delivery model that persists by pairing AI capability with domain expertise, data ownership, and human oversight, rather than by resisting AI adoption.

 Salesforce launched Agentforce—turning their platform into AI agent infrastructure instead of fighting the wave.